|It is here, where the Master paints America's Heartland with brilliant & vibrant colors of fall.

 |KNOXVILLE (side trip on the Tennessee river)

-This northeast Tennessee River town made a splash as host of the 1982 World’s Fair, and World’s Fair Park remains a major gathering place for
+This northeast Tennessee River town made a splash as host of the 1982 World’s Fair, and World’s Fair Park remains a major gathering place for local

-is also home to the University of Tennessee and its formidable Volunteer Navy, but more on that later.
+home to the University of Tennessee and its formidable Volunteer Navy, but more on that later.